MixinNetwork/mvm.dev/src/guide/uniswap.md

 In the previous article, we have introduced the deployment and principle of registry in detail.
 Next, we will use this example to demonstrate how to call the uniswap contract through the registry.

 The first step is to add liquidity.
-In the previous paragraph, we mentioned UniswapMVVMRouter, mainly because in the mixin, you can only operate one asset at a time, so you need to add liquidity twice.
+In the previous paragraph, we mentioned UniswapMVMRouter, mainly because in the mixin, you can only operate one asset at a time, so you need to add liquidity twice.

 ### Add BTC to the Liquidity Pool